pytorch-fdn/foundation-hosted/README.md

 # PyTorch Ecosystem

 ![PyTorch Ecosystem](https://raw.githubusercontent.com/pytorch/pytorch/0d4cedaa47c7ee22042eb24e87eb3cfe95502404/docs/source/_static/img/pytorch-logo-dark.svg)

 This repository is designed to allow projects seeking to join the PyTorch Foundation Ecosystem as a project to submit their applications.
 It is still a work in progress and we welcome PRs on this repo to automate assignments, improve the process, etc.  If you have any questions, please post a message to the [TAC Slack Channel](https://pytorch.slack.com/archives/C0808K2MN95).
 For information on the  process please check out the [details on our application process below](#how-applications-are-reviewed).
-It is also helpful to review the basic requirements to ensure that you meet the minimum expectations before applying.
+Please also review the [basic requirements](https://github.com/pytorch-fdn/tac/blob/main/docs/governance/PyTorch_Ecosystem_Process.md) to ensure that you meet the minimum expectations before applying.

 ## How to apply